namuan/orkestra/PLAN.md

 - User should be able to add a new template for a step
 - User should be able to generate code for all the steps in the selected folder
 - User should be able to generate code for all the steps filtered by the search query

+## Future

+- User should be able to see old exchanges